dalibo/pitrery/install.md

 archived WAL files are consumed if no target date was specified.

-If unsure about the options to give for a restore, use the `-n` switch of the restore action to make it stop after showing the informations.
+If unsure about the options to give for a restore, use the `-n` switch of the restore action to make it stop after showing the information.

 Furthermore, it possible choose the target directories when restoring, use `-D` switch to set the target directory for PGDATA, and one to many